szetumer/cloud_levelup_pkg/level4_databricks/README.md

 #### Level 5 Summary

 In this level, you mounted your Azure storage blob container onto your databricks file system (DBFS).
-At a company or institution, this will likely be done for you, but now you know how to troubleshoot, debug, and request reconfigurations.
+At a company or institution, this will likely be done for you.
+However, now you know how to troubleshoot, debug, and request reconfigurations.
 This will also allow you to complete more of the exercises in Azure training without needing to do their setups.